terraform-cisco-modules/terraform-intersight-easy-imm/README.md

 ### Import the Variables into your Environment before Running the Terraform Cloud Provider module(s) in this directory

-Modify the terraform.tfvars file to the unique attributes of your environment
+Modify the terraform.tfvars file to the unique attributes of your environment for your domain and server profiles and policies.

 Once finished with the modification commit the changes to your reposotiry.